 Below are many of these examples that you are sending me of AAHA hospitals that are not following AAHA position statement standards when it comes to declawing.

-Here’s another AAHA hospital with a 37 yr member AVMA vet whose practice tells first time cat owners that their laser way of declawing isn’t inhumane.
+Here’s another AAHA hospital with a 37 yr member AVMA vet whose practice told our researcher that their laser way of declawing is inhumane.
 They charge around $800-$1000 but want you to know that it is different than how the other vets do it who just cut them out.
 They say there are no negatives consequences to declawing if it’s done properly.
 They want you to know that there are a lot of clinics that don’t do laser declawing and Dr Anderson “does declaws all the time” and has been “practicing for over 30 years.”
 They say your cats are, “back to normal about a week later.”
 When you ask about the horror stories about how bad declawing is they say, “those are people that are not having it properly done or most of the time it’s not laser declawing it’s the original declawing.”